dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The *metaData* section, *ou* object contains the identifiers of all organisation units present in the response mapped to a string representing the hierarchy.
-This hierarchy string lists the identifiers of the ancestors (parents) of the organistion unit starting from the root.
+This hierarchy string lists the identifiers of the ancestors (parents) of the organisation unit starting from the root.
 The *names* object contains the identifiers of all items in the response mapped to their names.